You will find below the programme of the final STAGES Forum (5-6 Novmeber 2025) and the ETC International Theatre Conference (6-9 November 2025).

 Take a short intermission to enjoy tea, coffee, or water, and recharge before the program continues.
 Use this time to pause, reflect on the day so far, and connect in conversation with fellow participants.

-Venue: Dailes Theatre, Caffe
+Venue: Dailes Theatre, Café

 12:30-13:30

-- Hsin-I Lin – National Theatre & Concert Hall Taipei
+- Gin Huang – A Play for the Living in a Time of Extinction, National Theatre & Concert Hall Taipei [video intervention]

 13:30-13:45